PotHix/pothix.github.com/content/posts/silmarillion.md

 references coming from Catholicism, Nordic stories, Greek goods (in a way), and Tolkien's imagination.

-If you're planning to read [[book/Os Filhos de Húrin (The Children of Húrin)]], do it first and skip the same story from the Silmarilion.
+If you're planning to read The Children of Húrin, do it first and skip the same story from the Silmarilion.
 They are the same, but it's complete in its own book (I totally recommend the story BTW).

 In summary, if you like Tolkien and the Middle earth, the Silmarilion is a must read to fully comprehend the background story.